 Hospital recordings are fragmented, de-identification-constrained, and almost never annotated with expert decision logic.
 What exists is kinematic logs — instrument position and force — without the cognitive layer that explains each micro-decision.

 Soft tissue deformation during liposuction — the interaction between cannula pressure, fat planes, fibrous septa, and fluid dynamics — is one of the hardest physical simulation problems in surgical robotics.
-Domain randomization approaches that work for rigid manipulation break down here.
+Domain randomization approaches break down here.

 The operative decision logic of a surgeon with 10,000 repetitions is tacit knowledge.
 It has never been systematically time-aligned to instrument signals and formatted as supervised learning data.
 That externalization is what Humynex provides.